ITU-BDSA23-GROUP22/Chirp/docs/report.md

 ![SequenceFunctionality](Diagrams/SequenceOfFunctionality.drawio.png "UML Diagram of the Sequence of Functionality")
 <!-- <img src="Diagrams/SequenceOfFunctionality.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
-> The sequence diagram of interactions between subsystems through _Chirp!_ on Public TimeLine.
+> The sequence diagram of interactions between subsystems through _Chirp!_ on Public Timeline.
 We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequencePrivateTimeline](SubSystemSequenceDiagramPrivateTimeline.drawio.png "UML Diagram of the Sequence of Private Timeline")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramPrivateTimeline.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
-> The sequence diagram of interactions between subsystems through _Chirp!_ on Private TimeLine.
+> The sequence diagram of interactions between subsystems through _Chirp!_ on Private Timeline.
 We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceMyTimeline](SubSystemSequenceDiagramMyTimeline.drawio.png "UML Diagram of the Sequence of My Timeline")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramMyTimeline.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
-> The sequence diagram of interactions between subsystems through Chirp! on My TimeLine.
+> The sequence diagram of interactions between subsystems through Chirp! on My Timeline.
 We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceShareCheep](Diagrams/SubSystemSequenceDiagramShareCheep.drawio.png "UML Diagram of the Sequence of ShareCheep")
 <!--<img src="Diagrams/SubSystemSequenceDiagramShareCheep.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/>-->
-> The sequence diagram of interactions between subsystems through _Chirp!_ for Share Cheep feature.
+> The sequence diagram of interactions between subsystems through _Chirp!_ for the Share Cheep feature.
 We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceFollowAuthor](Diagrams/SubSystemSequenceDiagramFollowAuthor.drawio.png "UML Diagram of the Sequence of FollowAuthor")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramFollowAuthor.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/>-->
-> The sequence diagram of interactions between subsystems through _Chirp!_ for Follow feature.
+> The sequence diagram of interactions between subsystems through _Chirp!_ for the Follow feature.
 We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceUnfollowAuthor](Diagrams/SubSystemsSequenceDiagramUnfollowAuthor.drawio.png "UML Diagram of the Sequence of UnfollowAuthor")
 <!-- <img src="Diagrams/SubSystemsSequenceDiagramUnfollowAuthor.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/>-->
-> The sequence diagram of interactions between subsystems through _Chirp!_ for Unfollow TimeLine.
+> The sequence diagram of interactions between subsystems through _Chirp!_ for the Unfollow feature.
 We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceUnfollowAuthor](Diagrams/SubSystemSequenceDiagramAuthors.drawio.png "UML Diagram of the Sequence of Author")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramAuthors.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->